iivanic/DataChief/README.md

 * Organization secret – if set, this is used(together with DataChief built in secret ) for encryprion of form templates when publishing.
 It ensures identity of publisher.
 DataCheif sends digest of this secret within every package.
 First time user recieve Package she or he can approve or disapprove publisher by accepting/refusing this digest.
 If publisher later changes Organization secret, user will be again prompted wheather she or he accepts digest(publisher).
 Before accepting, user should confirm with publisher that change of Organization secret is really happening and that this is not case of malicious attack.
 * User secret in Single account mode – in this mode messages share single IMAP account, so to make sure that one user can not read others messages, they are encrypted with User Secret.
 This means that all users must be defined in Designer/Publisher with user secrets.
 Specific user secret must be set on each individual DataChief Filler installation.

-##DataCnief Communction is made via Packages
+##DataChief Communction is made via Packages
 * Package is zero or more forms and commands.
 * Package is  always created per user who recieves them.
 * User(s) who recieve package(s) must accept Organization secret digest.
 If publisher later changes Organization secret, user will be again prompted wheather she or he accepts digest(publisher).
 Before accepting, user should confirm with publisher that change of Organization secret is really happening and that this is not case of malicious attack.